-Object Storage is Vultr's S3-compatible, web-accessible service for storing and retrieving file objects.
+Object Storage is Vultr's S3-compatible, web-accessible cloud object storage service for storing and retrieving file objects.
 Objects can be accessed privately or publicly, over the web.
-Use cases for object storage include:
+Use cases for cloud object storage include:

 Object storage is ideal when you need to handle large quantities of file objects without managing or growing the underlying filesystem.